 The etymological NAP theory defines aggression as the initiation of a coercive relationship, and coercion is the use of some action, that may be violent, threatening, or deceptive, to manipulate others.
 This formulation of a NAP theory of ethics is often described as a prohibition against "force or fraud".
 Central to this is the idea that a person subject to coercion may be a proximate aggressor, but not the ultimate aggressor, so that the ultimate aggressor who initiated coercion against him or her holds at least a far greater share of the ethical culpability for resulting aggression, if not the full weight of such culpability.

-The notion of a "victimless crime", or of a crime against oneself or against the state, is foreign to NAP theories in general.
+The notion of a "victimless crime", or of a crime against oneself or against some collective entity (such as the state), is foreign to NAP theories in general, and attempts to formulate a non-aggression principle that incorporates such notions typically create internal ethical conflicts that render such formulations self-defeating.
 Some NAP theories are consistent with orthodox anarchocapitalism; others are consistent with certain market anarchist models of mutualism; still others are consistent with various forms of libertarian minarchism.
+Some fail to fit into such neat categories of political persuasion, but are not necessarily any less valid.
 Most of them imply an unethical character to intellectual property law, though some explicitly set out to support or repudiate it.